-The external auditors fulfill an essential role in giving reasonable assurance to the shareholders of the reliability of the financial statements of the Company.
+The external auditors fulfill an essential role in giving assurance to the shareholders and other parties of the reliability of the financial statements of the Company.
 The Company has always maintained a formal and transparent relationship with the external auditors in ensuring the Company's compliance with applicable approved accounting standards and statutory requirements.

-The role of the Audit Committee in relation to the external auditors is described in the Audit Committee's terms of reference as detailed on pages 17 to 19 of the Annual Report.
+The role of the Audit Committee in relation to the external auditors is described in the Audit Committee's terms of reference.